 Warby Parker Buy a Pair Give a Pair

 One of many things about Warby Parker that I absolutely love is their Buy a Pair Give a Pair program.
-There are billions of people around the word that need glasses but do not have access to them.
-Through this program, for every pair that is sold Warby Parker distributes a pair to someone in need.
+There are billions of people around the world that need glasses but do not have access to them.
+Through this program, for every pair that is sold, Warby Parker distributes a pair to someone in need.

 More recently they started partnering up with local government agencies such as the Department of Education in New York City to provide free vision screenings, eye exams, and glasses to schoolchildren.
 I hope they roll this out to more cities across the United States, this is an amazing idea considering vision correlates with learning.

 Warby Parker offers a 30-day hassle-free return or exchange policy for the eyewear that you purchase through them, this also includes any accessories you may have purchased such as cases or lens clothes.
 If you are not completely satisfied with your purchase with Warby Parker they will set you up with a full refund or an exchange within 30 days of receipt of your items.